berkeley-scf/r-bootcamp-winter-2019/modules/module4_calc.md

 ### Basics

-1) Create a vector that concatenates the Dest and Origin to create a 'Route' variable in a vectorized way using the string processing functions.
+1) Create a vector that concatenates the country and year to create a 'country-year' variable in a vectorized way using the string processing functions.

-2) Use `table()` to figure out the number of flights for each year.
+2) Use `table()` to figure out the number of countries available for each continent.

 ### Using the ideas

+3) Explain the steps of what this code is doing: `tmp <- gap[ , -which(names(gap) == "continent")]`.

-3) Compute the number of NAs in each column of the *air* dataset using `sapply()` and making use of the `is.na()` function.
+4) Compute the number of NAs in each column of the gapminder dataset using `sapply()` and making use of the `is.na()` function.

-4) Merge the info from data/carriers.csv with the airline dataset so that we have the full names of the airlines as a new column in the data frame.

-5) Discretize distance into some bins and create a Dist_binned variable.
-Count the number of flights in each bin.
+5) Discretize gdpPercap into some bins and create a gdpPercap_binned variable.
+Count the number of values in each bin.

-6) Create a boxplot of delay by binned distance.
+6) Create a boxplot of life expectancy by binned gdpPercap.

-7) Sort the dataset and find the shortest flight.
+7) Sort the dataset and find the shortest life expectancy value.
 Now consider the use of `which.min()` and why using that should be much quicker with large datasets.

+8) Create a dataframe that has the total population across all the countries for each year.

+9) Merge the info from problem 8 back into the original gapminder dataset.
+Now plot life expectancy as a function of world population.

-8)  Suppose we have two categorical variables and we conduct a hypothesis test of independence.
+10)  Suppose we have two categorical variables and we conduct a hypothesis test of independence.
 The chi-square statistic is:

 $$
 \chi^2 = \sum_{i=1}^{n}\sum_{j=1}^{m} \frac{(y_{ij} - e_{ij})^2}{e_{ij}},